OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This is achieved using CSS transitions and a clever use of `max-height`.
-No JavaScript is required.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect involves a card that smoothly expands to reveal more content when hovered over.
+We'll use CSS transitions and transforms to achieve this.

 **Description of the Styling:**

-The card employs a simple design with a subtle background color and padding.
-The hidden content is initially collapsed using `max-height: 0;` and `overflow: hidden;`.
-On hover, `max-height` is dynamically adjusted to allow the content to expand, revealing itself smoothly thanks to a CSS transition.
+The card is designed with a basic structure: a container holding an image and some text.
+On hover, the card's height increases, the image slightly scales down, and the text smoothly slides into view.
+We'll use CSS transitions to control the animation's smoothness and transforms to handle the scaling and positioning changes.

 **Full Code:**